 Despite the fact that much of the research reviewed here is between 40 and 70 years old, it has much to offer current researchers.
-The results of many studies still stand today, and others present well-documented phenomena, even as their theoretical explanations have fallen away.
+The results of many studies still stand today, and others present well-documented phenomena, even as their theoretical explanations might have fallen away.
 Such studies would benefit from reinterpretation in today's understanding of behavioral and cognitive processes.
-For example, the work of Gantt and the “Effect of Person” might be usefully situated in our advancing understanding of Pavlovian conditioning effects, potentially even from the work of other researchers mentioned in this paper, such as Rescorla.
+For example, the work of Gantt and the effect of person might be usefully situated in our advancing understanding of Pavlovian conditioning effects, potentially even from the work of other researchers mentioned in this paper, such as Rescorla.

-Given the current and historical interest in the provenance of behavioral and cognitive differences between individuals, it is necessary to reassess the conclusions of research in this domain in light of our greater understanding between genetics and the environment.
-For example, the Arkansas researchers concluded that the anxious behaviors in the pointer line were likely a result of simple Mendelian inheritance of a dominant trait.
+Furthermore, given the current and historical interest in the provenance of behavioral and cognitive differences between individuals, it is necessary to reassess some of the conclusions from the research we reviewed in light of our greater understanding of the interaction between genetics and the environment.
+For example, the Arkansas researchers concluded that the nervous behaviors in the pointer line were likely a result of simple Mendelian inheritance of a dominant trait.
 Given the benefit of further advances in our understanding of genetics, this conclusion seems overly simplistic.
 The nature-nurture dichotomy has been discarded, and the influence of both the environment and genetics on producing morphological, physiological, and behavioral traits is undeniable.
-In particular, the Arkansas researchers were working before two modern views of inheritance were available: 1) epigenetics, which has recently shown nongenetic inheritance of behavior passed on transgenerationally from both the maternal (e.g., Champagne & Meaney, 2007) and even the paternal side (e.g., Alter, 2009) allowing for a more Lamarckian mode of inheritance; and 2) the concept of the "ontogenetic niche" (West & King, 1987) in which inheritance is viewed as including environmental variables such as resources, and peers, beyond simple genetic inheritance.
-In fact, their own study (McBryde Murphree, 1974) investigating therapeutic interventions for nervous dogs, pointed to the influence of the environment.
+In particular, the Arkansas researchers were working before two modern views of inheritance were available: (a) epigenetics, which has recently shown nongenetic inheritance of behavior passed on transgenerationally from both the maternal (e.g., Champagne & Meaney, 2007) and even the paternal side (e.g., Alter et al., 2009) allowing for a more Lamarckian mode of inheritance; and (b) the concept of the "ontogenetic niche" (West & King, 1987) in which inheritance is viewed as including not only genes, but environmental variables such as resources, and peers.
+In fact, their own study (McBryde & Murphree, 1974) investigating therapeutic interventions for nervous dogs, pointed to the influence of the environment.

-Finally, some of the phenomena we have examined transcend in importance any particular tradition and bear on the study of dogs in general.
-For example, Gantt's work on the “Effect of Person” that emanated from the Pavlovian tradition is relevant to any researcher working with dogs.
-While such an effect relates to current research themes that seek to identify the relationship between dogs and humans, it also serves as a cautionary note for experimenters when designing studies in which the dog is in contact with a human.
-Regardless of whether the research is addressing social issues between human and dogs, or asking entirely different questions, the presence of a human, the interaction with the human, and history with the human may differentially affect the results.
+Finally, some of the phenomena we examined transcend in importance any particular tradition and bear on the study of dogs in general.
+For example, Gantt’s research on the Pavlovian phenomenon of effect of person is relevant to all researchers working with dogs.
+While such an effect relates to research themes that seek to elucidate the dog-human relationship, it also serves as cautionary note for experimenters when designing studies in which the dog is in contact with a human.
+Regardless of whether the research is addressing social issues between human and dogs, or asking entirely different questions, the presence of a human, the interaction with the human, and the dog’s history with the human might differentially affect results.
 James' observation of similar effects of a human in an operant situation points to the generality of this concern.

-In reviewing the considerable work from North America that has already been conducted in dogs, we hope that forgotten works have been dusted off that can inform current research, that forgotten questions may be reinvigorated and may find new life with new researchers, and that current researchers find themselves part of a larger, longer-lived, and vibrant tradition of using dogs as psychological subjects.
+In reviewing the considerable work from North America that has already been conducted in dogs, we hope that forgotten works have been dusted off that can inform current research, that forgotten questions might be reinvigorated and might find new life with new researchers, and that current researchers find themselves part of a larger, longer-lived, and vibrant tradition of using dogs as psychological subjects.
 Many of the reasons given by these earlier researchers for their choice of subject species are the same reasons current researchers cite in describing their choice of using dogs: their complex behavior, their sociality, and the breadth of morphological and behavioral differences.